garrandall/popular-music-data/tracks/push-push-austin-taylor.md

-Ooh, look at that moon
+Oh, look at that moon
 Hugging that old sky
 Look at the star
 Winking it's eye